Zerocchi/jikan.rb/README.md

       "10 years old and the youngest of the Ikaruga sisters.
 She has bigger breast than Ayame so she covers them.
 She seems to like Masashi.", ...
   }

+# as of v0.0.6 you can use Person and Character object methods
+>> ikaruga.name
+=> "Kagome Ikaruga"
 ```

 **Search**